varnishcache/varnish-cache/doc/sphinx/tutorial/advanced_backend_servers.rst

 threshold
  How many of the .window last polls must be good for the backend to be declared healthy.

+initial
+ How many of the of the probes a good when Varnish starts - defaults to the same amount as the threshold.

 Now we define the director.::

   director example_director round-robin {